1960 Liberty Bowl

 The 1960 Liberty Bowl was a college football postseason bowl game played on December 17, 1960.
-The second edition of the Liberty Bowl, the game featured the Penn State Nittany Lions and the Oregon Webfoots, both independent programs.
+The second edition of the Liberty Bowl, the game featured the Penn State Nittany Lions and the Oregon Ducks, both independent programs.

 Background

 Penn State was making their second straight Liberty Bowl appearance, while Oregon was appearing in a bowl game after a two-year absence.
 30 degree weather with three feet snowbanks made for a cold field.